-- Type : int
+- Type: boolean

-- Importance : medium
+- Importance: medium

 - Optional: yes

-- Defaults : 3000
+- Default : false

 Upstream changes to schemas are handled by Schema registry which will validate the addition and removal or fields, data type changes and if defaults are set.
 The Schema Registry enforces Avro schema evolution rules.
 More information can be found here.